 Negotiators were signing off on a massive spending bill that funds the government through October 1, 2012, they told CNN Thursday night.

 Both the House and Senate are expected to vote on the conference report Friday.

 Senate Majority Leader Harry Reid, D-Nevada, said negotiations were continuing on extending the payroll tax cut and other provisions that expire at the end of the year, including an extension of unemployment benefits and an increase in payments to doctors who provide Medicare services.

-Democrats want these programs to be extended through 2012 , but they had floated the idea of a fallback two-month extension to ensure that there will be no negative impact on Americans if Congress fails to reach a broader deal.
+Democrats want these programs to be extended through 2012 , but they are weighing the idea of a fallback two-month extension to ensure there will be no negative impact on Americans if Congress fails to reach a broader deal.

-A Senate Democratic leadership aide said the two-month extension would clear the way for further negotiations on a larger deal.
+A Senate Democratic leadership aide said the two-month extension “clears the way for negotiations to continue on a larger deal.”

 Debate over these issues and the proposed Keystone XL pipeline have stymied efforts to come up with a spending plan that would fund the government after midnight Friday.

 Earlier Thursday, Reid and Senate Minority Leader Mitch McConnell, R-Kentucky, as well as House Speaker John Boehner and White House press secretary Jay Carney signaled progress toward reaching compromises on the two main pieces of legislation under discussion before Congress goes into recess until next year.

 Reid and McConnell held an hourlong meeting Wednesday night that included Boehner, R-Ohio, in a last-gasp bid to end the political wrangling that threatened a partial government shutdown and raised public frustration with Congress even further.

 The Senate was expected to reconvene Friday morning.